ultrade-org/ultrade-mcp/README.md

 # Ultrade MCP Server

 A standalone MCP server implementation for Ultrade tools.
+This server provides a set of tools to interact with the Ultrade API, allowing users to manage wallets, markets, and system information.

 ## System Status
 - Version: 2.0.54